What Is Equipment Downtime? (And How to Calculate It)

 Increasing Equipment Uptime & Reliability

-Identifying which machines have the most failures and taking the initiative to implement a preventive maintenance program ensures your equipment will stay healthier for longer periods of time, making it more reliable and susceptible to fewer outages in the long run.
+Identifying which machines have the most failures and taking the initiative to implement a preventive maintenance program will help increase machine uptime, ensuring your equipment stays healthier for longer periods of time, making it more reliable and susceptible to fewer outages in the long run.

 Reducing Unnecessary Maintenance Costs